Aileen Palmer: European sojourn

 Palmer began working as an activist before graduating from university.
 Enrolling in the Communist Party of Australia in 1934, she worked on the immigration campaign for Egon Kisch.
 Soon after her graduation, she travelled with her family to London and participated in anti-racist rallies.
 She journeyed on to Vienna, where she spent three months translating works by Helene Scheu-Riesz, before moving on to Spain.
 In 1936, she was engaged as a translator for the planned People's Olympiad, but the event was circumvented by the start of the Spanish Civil War.
 At the time, Palmer was living in a house rented near Barcelona by her parents in Mongat.
-When the Coup d'état occurred, she and her family were evacuated via Marseilles to London.
+When the Coup d'état occurred, she and her family were evacuated via Marseille to London.
 Having not wanted to leave, Palmer separated from her parents in France, contacted her friend Isabel Brown, who worked in the communist circles in London, and joined a British medical unit.
 Originally hired as a typist, she served as a secretary and an interpreter in Spain for the next two years.

 Working on the battle front from August 1936 to the middle of 1938, Palmer rode with ambulance drivers and kept records of the wounded, sending injury and death reports to the central war office.
 During the Battle of Brunete, fighting was intense and the field hospital was close to the action, which led Palmer to feel depressed and unstable.
 She asked for leave, which was finally granted in August 1937.
 Though her parents urged her to remain in England, Palmer returned to Spain the following month, where she joined the 35th Hospital Division in Aragon.
 By December, the unit was in Teruel, in sub-zero temperatures, with food and supply shortages and intense fighting, retreat and recapture.
 Eventually the medical staff were evacuated and returned to a medical hospital in Barcelona.
 When Franco's troops divided Spain in half, in May 1938, Palmer returned to London.
 She worked for the National Joint Committee for Spanish Relief through 1939, distributing leaflets, carrying out publicity events, and attending rallies.
 She wrote a novel, Last Mile to Huesca about her time in Spain, though it remained unpublished.

 When the war ended, Palmer went to France and worked in the refugee camps, writing reports on the Spanish people.
 She then returned to England and working through The Blitz served in the Auxiliary Ambulance Service as a driver in Stepney during the war until 1943.
 At that time, she began working at Australia House and remained until summoned back to Australia due to her mother's illness.